vcudalb/gaffer/README.md

 ## Commands

-Gaffer supports the following commands:
+Gaffer supports the following slash commands:

-- `!bark`: Responds with a lighthearted "Gaf gaf" message, adding a touch of playfulness.
-- `!masya`: Displays the time remaining until 23:00, helping users to manage their schedules.
+- `/masya`: Displays the time remaining until 23:00, helping users to manage their schedules.
+- `/weather`: Provides weather stats for a specific location.
+- `/cs-lifetime`: Fetches CS2 lifetime stats for the provided user.
+- `/cs-lifetime-map`: Fetches CS2 lifetime stats for the provided user and the specific map.

 ## Build and Tests